 2 Hours 15 Minutes before Kick-Off: Fans gather in front of Bryant-Denny Stadium for the “Walk of Champions.”
 The team arrives and fans cheer on the players and coaches as they enter the stadium.

 2 Hours before Kick-Off: All Stadium Gates open.

 1 hour before kickoff: Check out the front steps of Gorgas Library!
-The pep rally is underway before the Million Dollar heads into the stadium for their pre-game show.
+The pep rally is underway before the Million Dollar Band heads into the stadium for their pre-game show.

 Kick-Off: Roll Tide Roll!
 Get excited and cheer on the Crimson Tide as they take on their opponent for the week.

 Make sure you stay until the end of any game and sing “Rammer Jammer” after every win!
-This cheer originated from the Alabama state bird, the yellowhammer, and the name of the school newspaper in the 1920s, The Rammer-Jammer.
+This cheer originated from the Alabama state bird, the yellowhammer, and the name of the school newspaper back in the 1920s, The Rammer-Jammer.

 The University of Alabama offers multiple sports including: baseball, softball, football, rowing, tennis, swimming, gymnastics, golf, track and field, volleyball, and soccer.
-You can get into any non-football athletic event for free by just swiping your ACT card at the student entrance!
+You can get into any non-football athletic event for free by just swiping your action card at the student entrance!
 Get there early; the student section fills up quickly!
-To find more about when games are played and where they are played you can visit rolltide.com.
+To find more about when games are played and where they are played, you can visit rolltide.com.